Unauthorized immigrants line up for California driver's licenses

 To handle the crush of new applicants, the Department of Motor Vehicles created special processing centers at four former businesses: a grocery store, a large dry cleaner, a movie theater and a restaurant.

-Before noon, nearly 6,200 people had already applied for licenses under the law, said DMV spokeswoman Jessica Gonzalez.
+As of 3 p.m. local time, some 11,000 people had applied for licenses under the law statewide, said DMV spokeswoman Jessica Gonzalez.

 The law's backers say they expect an estimated 1.4 million driving age immigrants to apply for licenses over the next three years.
 Between 2 million and 3 million unauthorized immigrants are believed to live in California, making them the nation's largest such population.